102 Squadron (Israel)

-The 102 Squadron of the Israeli Air Force, also known as the Flying Tiger Squadron, operated A-4H Skyhawk fighters and now operates M-346 Lavi at Hatzerim Airbase in the Negev near Beersheba.
+The 102 Squadron of the Israeli Air Force, also known as the Flying Tiger Squadron, operated TA-4H Skyhawk trainers and A-4N fighters and now operates M-346 Lavi at Hatzerim Airbase in the Negev near Beersheba.

 History

-It was formed in August 1967 when Israel received new A-4s to replace the aging Dassault Mystere and Super Mystere.
-It also represented the switch to US-made weapons due to the French embargo after 1967 crisis.
+The squadron was formed in August 1967, when Israel received new US-made A-4s to replace the aging Dassault Mystere and Super Mystere.
+This represented the switch to US-made weapons due to the French embargo after the 1967 crisis.

-The squadron fought in all major Israeli wars since 1968, carrying out both interdiction and close ground support missions.
+The squadron has fought in all major Israeli wars since 1968, carrying out both interdiction and close ground support missions.
 It has suffered severe losses, the heaviest in the Yom Kippur war in 1973, when about 20 planes were lost and 7 pilots killed.

-The squadron continues to fly today, playing various roles, and also uses the 2-seat M-346s in advanced IAF pilot training.
+The squadron continues to fly today, playing various roles, and uses the 2-seat M-346s in advanced IAF pilot training.
 The squadron is designated to continue service as operational and training units in the future.